OpenApp get Developer Approved Status for the Oxford Hip & Knee Score

 OpenApp is delighted to report that it has received Developer Approved Status for the online versions of the Oxford Hip and Knee Score.
 This is essential for use in arthroplasty registries.

-This was awarded to OpenApp by Isis Outcomes, a department of Isis Innovation.
-Isis Outcomes are specialists in Patient Reported Outcome Measures (PROMS) and are a leader in technology transfer, having recently won the 'Technology Transfer Unit of the Year' beating off stiff competition by Cambridge and Stanford at the Global University Venturing Awards.
+This was awarded to OpenApp by Isis Outcomes, a department of Isis Innovation (now Oxford University Innovation) and specialists in Patient Reported Outcome Measures (PROMs).
+Isis Outcomes are a leader in technology transfer, having recently won the 'Technology Transfer Unit of the Year' beating off stiff competition by Cambridge and Stanford at the Global University Venturing Awards.

 The Oxford Knee Score (OKS) and Oxford Hip Score (OHS) are 12-item patient-reported PROs specifically designed and developed to assess function and pain after total knee replacement (TKR) surgery (arthroplasty) and those undergoing hip replacement surgery.
 It is short, reproducible, valid and sensitive to clinically important changes.